anchore/syft/DEVELOPING.md

 Where each test case has a `inputFixturePath` that would result with packages from each language.
-This test is brittle since it does not assert that all languages were exercised directly and future modifications (such as adding a new language) won't be coverd by any test cases.
+This test is brittle since it does not assert that all languages were exercised directly and future modifications (such as adding a new language) won't be covered by any test cases.

 To address this the enum-like object should have a definition of all objects that can be used in testing: